brandonmartin101/bpm-redesign/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 image: /img/port-voice-original.png
 imageDesc: Screenshot of Kalie Martin Voice Studio
 date: 2019-09-03T05:00:00.000Z
-description: Test Post 2
+description: Kalie Martin Voice Studio
 tags:
-  - portfolio
+  - Portfolio
-  - javascript
+  - Javascript
-  - html
+  - HTML
-  - css
+  - CSS
-  - turbolinks
+  - TurboLinks
 ---
-Test Post 2
+This site was built for Kalie Martin, a local voice teacher and opera performer in the Fox Valley area of Wisconsin.
+The site was custom-built since there is no ongoing content need, and the main priority of the site is to be fast and simple.